openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 -----

 Kolla ships with several utilities intended to facilitate ease of operation.
+If you installed Kolla Ansible in a virtual environment, these scripts are located in ``/path/to/venv/share/kolla-ansible/tools/``.

 ``tools/cleanup-containers`` is used to remove deployed containers from the system.
 This can be useful when you want to do a new clean deployment.
 It will